hpaluch-pil/awestruct-boostrap-example/README.md

 Where `YOUR_SITE_URL` is full url of your site including trailing slash `/`, for example: `http://192.168.56.101/`

-To server these static pages you can for example:
+To serve these static pages you can for example:
 * install nginx using command:

   ```bash